-This is a research-based degree involving either one year of full-time study or two years’ part-time study.
-The research may cover biblical studies, church history, systematic theology, practical theology or mission.
+The research-based degree involves either one year of full-time or two years’ part-time study.

 The main supervisor for each candidate will be a member of Edinburgh Theological Seminary teaching staff.
 There will be a second supervisor appointed by the University of Glasgow.

-Candidates will be required to submit a 40,000-word thesis and they may be required to undergo an oral examination.
-In addition, full-time candidates will be expected to attend the programme of postgraduate seminars arranged by the Seminary.
-Part-time candidates will be expected to attend those seminars relevant to the subject of their own research.
+Students will be required to submit a 40,000 word thesis.
+There will also normally be an oral examination based on their research.
+Full-time candidates will be invited to attend a programme of Postgraduate Seminars arranged by the Seminary.
+Part-time candidates will be advised to attend seminars relevant to the subject of their own research.

 In this video, Dr Sinclair Ferguson and MTh student Andy Longwe explain to prospective students what the Master of Theology (Research) programme involves.

-Applicants for admission would normally be expected to hold a good honours degree in History or Theology/Divinity of a recognised university or college/seminary, or the Bachelor of Theology degree of Edinburgh Theological Seminary at distinction or merit level.
+Applicants would normally be expected to hold an honours degree in History or Theology/Divinity of a recognised university or college/seminary, or a Bachelor of Theology degree from Edinburgh Theological Seminary at merit or distinction level.

-In exceptional circumstances, applicants without this qualification might be admitted subject to having an alternative qualification, at an approved level of achievement, appropriate to their proposed field of study, and subject to any conditions laid down by the Seminary Senate with the agreement of the Higher Degrees Committee of the University of Glasgow.
+In exceptional circumstances, applicants without this qualification might be admitted, subject to possessing an alternative appropriate qualification at an approved level, and subject to any conditions laid down by the Seminary with the agreement of the Higher Degrees Committee of the University of Glasgow.

-Applicants whose first language is not English will be required to sit a Secure English Language Test (SELT) and achieve an equivalent of IELTS 6.5 prior to entry onto the programme.
+Applicants whose first language is not English will normally be required to provide documentary evidence of an IELTS score of 6.5 or its equivalent.

 Find out more here.